Lake Palestine Near Tyler in East Texas

 Tyler's mild winter climate makes the lake available virtually on a year-round basis.

-Also, be sure to see our Lake Palestine Map page and the Lake Palestine Photographs page.
+Also, be sure to see our section on Lake Palestine Fishing Tournaments.

 Lake Palestine has a surface area of 25,560 acres (40 square miles) and a maximum depth of 50 feet, and an average depth of 16 feet.